Telehealth Now available

 These therapies are safe, effective and drug-free.

-Injection therapies are performed at Cheltenham Podiatry under the guidance of ultrasound, with research showing that ultrasound produces much clearer and more comprehensive results.
+Where appropriate some injection therapies are performed at Cheltenham Podiatry under the guidance of ultrasound, with research confirming this provides better outcomes.

 Cheltenham Podiatry strives to use treatments that go beyond regular anti-inflammatory medication.
 Instead, using safe, efficient and advanced methods that take advantage of the body’s natural healing process, as well as its ability to produce natural anti-inflammatory proteins into your joints.

 Firstly, with the help of an expert podiatrist, arthritis and joint pain can be managed.

 In addition, to make an appointment with a podiatrist, fill in our form below.

 Alternatively, you can give us a call on 03 9583 3093.